If you, like me, are Dominican, trust me, I do not do say this with any intention to offend, but truth be told: beef is not our forte.

 - Add the onions to the pan and lower the heat to low.
 Cook and stir until the onions become transparent.

 - Once the onions are cooked, increase the heat to medium and add the liquid from the marinade and simmer until the liquid has reduced to half.
+Try and season with salt to taste if you find it necessary.
 Remove from the heat.

 - Return the beef to the pan, mix and serve immediately.